NCAR/geocat-examples/README.md

 That said, if you identify any NCL functionality in particular that does not seem to exist in Matplotlib/Cartopy, please create an issue on this repository's GitHub page with a link to the original NCL example page and list any NCL functions whose functionality is missing from Python.

-As a secondary objective, this repository may also contain extended examples of the GeoCAT computational functions ([GeoCAT-comp](https://github.com/NCAR/geocat-comp)), which may be too long/complex to be included in the function's doc string and/or requires visualization for improved demonstration.

 # Documentation